NativeScript/docs-v7/core-concepts/events.md

   </StackLayout>
 </Page>
 ```
-You need a code-behind file (see __Example 2__)to write the function body (the code-behind file has the same file name, but a different extension: .js or .ts depending on the language you are using).
+You need a code-behind file (see __Example 2__) to write the function body (the code-behind file has the same file name, but a different extension: .js or .ts depending on the language you are using).

-###Example 2: Hooking to button tap event
+###Example 2: Hooking to a button tap event
 ``` JavaScript
 function onTap(eventData) {
   console.log("Hello World!");